Intel oneAPI

 ---If a model containing non-Fortran code was precompiled using Visual Studio 2015 or newer, then that model can only be run using VS 2015+.
 Consequently, that model can be run using Intel oneAPI, which currently supports VS 2017+.
 Also, the edition of Visual Studio must be one that contains a c-compiler.

----If a model does not contain any non-Fortran code, that model can be run using either VS 2013- or VS 2015+.
+---If a model does not contain any non-Fortran code, that model should be able to be run using either VS 2013- or VS 2015+.
 Consequently, that model can be run using Intel oneAPI and any compatible version of Visual Studio, and any supported edition.

-10. What Intel compiler product does MHI sell?
+10. What Intel Fortran compiler product does MHI sell?

 Information on purchasing through MHI is listed in this article.